A positivity property in the based ring of the lowest two-sided cell: Formulas for the lowest two-sided cell

-\begin{proof}[Proof of Theorem \ref{thm K theory formulas}] Let $\gamma$ be dominant and $t_w\in t_{d_{\cc_0}} J t_{d_{\cc_0}}$ correspond to $\lambda$ dominant.
 The right hand side of Theorem \ref{thm K theory formulas} is a rational function of $\bq$, and the same is true of $a_{x,w}$ by \cite{Plancherel}.
-The logic of \S 3.3 of \textit{op. cit.} says that it therefore suffices to prove the theorem for $\bq=q$ for all $q>1$.
+The logic of Section 3.3 of \textit{op. cit.} says that it therefore suffices to prove the theorem for $\bq=q$ for all $q>1$.
 Recall from Section \ref{subsection SI}, that after so specializing, we can view $t_w$ as a Harish-Chandra Schwartz function on $G(F)$.
-We can study functions $f$ via the Plancherel formula, using that
+We can study functions $f$ via the Plancherel formula \cite{OpdamSpectral}, using that

 Recall from Section \ref{subsection SI} that $J_0$ annihilates all tempered representations except the unitary principal series, and that traces of elements of $J_0$ acting on tempered principal series can be computed in the model provided by \eqref{eqn basic affine isomorphism}.